nrkno/sofie-package-manager/README.md

 yarn test

-# Start apps
+# Start the single-app (contains all apps)
-yarn start:workforce
-yarn start:package-manager
-yarn start:worker
-yarn start:http-server
 yarn start:single-app

 # (Windows only) Compile all apps into executables, and put into the deploy/ folder.
 yarn do:build-win32

-# Gather all built executables in a single folder
-yarn gather-built

 # To run a command for a single package, use the --scope option
 yarn build --scope @shared/api

-# CLI arguments can be passed like so:
+# CLI arguments can be passed like so: (note the double -- --)
 yarn start:workforce -- -- --port=8080

 # Documentation for the CLI agruments